Governance and Leadership

 Our Executive Team

 Jason brings a wealth of experience and expertise in the Human Resources sector.
-Jason is currently the Director of People and Culture at Miwatj Health Aboriginal Corporation and has been at Miwatj for just under two years, prior to this Jason worked as the General Manager People Services at the Northen Land Council.
+Jason was previously the Director of People and Culture at Miwatj Health Aboriginal Corporation and had been at Miwatj for just under two years, prior to this Jason worked as the General Manager People Services at the Northern Land Council.

 Jason has held other human resources positions at the Northern Territory Government, Menzies School of Health Research, Kormilda College and Paspaley Pearling Company.
 Jason has worked in the not-for-profit sector for more than 10 years and has qualifications in both Human Resources and Business.